xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 ## Set Up an API to Serve the Data

 API is the bridge between frontend and the database.
-I already wrote a template for MongoDB databases with Python and Python eve, a very simple and efficient library.
+I already wrote a template for MongoDB databases with Python and Python eve, a very simple and efficient library for MongoDB RESTful API.
 We do not want to go deep into the implementation, since even I have not touch it since I wrote it back in 2018, and it is working fine!
-Instead, I want to tell you how to set up the API and change the parameter.
+Instead, I want to focus on how to set up the API and change the parameter, a.k.a how to use it.

 First, we would like to change the API's setting.
 You need to open `/api/run.py` in VSCode.
 We will have two parameters to change: *database name*, which will be the database you want to serve to the front end, and a port number, which can be any number as long as your other programs are not using that port.